Build A Multi-Node K3s Cluster#

 inventory.yml

-2. Configure Inventory#
+2. Configure The Ansible Inventory#

-Edit the Ansible inventory:
+Edit the inventory:

-cd deploy/ansible
+cd /path/to/aup-learning-cloud/deploy/ansible

 nano inventory.yml